Linking OCaml binaries Last updated Feb 11, 2025

 • Shared libraries:

-• Native binaries: pass on command line (e.g. libfoo.so)
+• the manual says pass on command line (e.g. libfoo.so) but this does not work

 • Bytecode binaries: (default mode)